curvednebula/curvednebula.com/src/lullwave/README.md

 Lullwave focuses on quick access to its sound library.
 You do not need to create an account, register, or manage a subscription before choosing a noise or ambient sound.

-## Frequently asked questions

-### What colored noises are included?

-Lullwave includes brown, pink, white, blue, and purple noise, along with mixes of noise waves and noise pulses.

-### Does Lullwave include nature sounds?

-Yes.
-The ambient library includes rain, water streams, sea waves, water droplets, boiling water, train, and fireplace sounds.

-### Do I need to register or subscribe?

-No. Lullwave does not require registration or a subscription.

-### Which devices support Lullwave?

-Lullwave is available for Android devices through Google Play.